boomshop/easyeffectstray/README.md

 https://github.com/wwmm/pulseeffects

-It creates a GTK3 status icon in the taskbar (tray) offering a menu to select from the available presets for in- and outputs.
+It creates a GTK3 status icon in the taskbar (tray) to toggle bypass state on left-click and offering a menu to select from the available presets for in- and outputs on right-click.
 Additionally the icon and PulseEffects can be killed.

 It requires Python3 and GTK3 for python.
 Make the file `pulseeffectstray` executable: